Links on Android Authority may earn us a commission. Learn more.

 Value and the competition: The ultimate showdown

-The Xbox Series X is priced at $499 in the US, £449 in the UK, and €499 in Europe.
+The Xbox Series X is priced at $499 in the US at MSRP, £449 in the UK, and €499 in Europe.
 This is the same launch price as the Xbox One X back in 2017, which is pretty impressive considering the hardware upgrades on offer.

 The PS5 is a gargantuan, sci-fi-like machine that dwarfs the Series X and is far more ostentatious.
-It does, however, have several killer exclusives already.
-Those include a stunning remake of the legendarily hard Demon’s Souls and Spider-Man: Miles Morales, a shorter spin-off from Marvel’s Spider-Man that stars the titular Brooklynite.
+It does, however, have more killer exclusives.
+Those include Demon’s Souls, Returnal, Final Fantasy VII Remake, God of War Ragnarok, and Spider-Man: Miles Morales.
 The biggest difference, though, comes with the DualSense controller with its widely-praised haptics and adaptive triggers.

 The PS5 and Xbox Series X are both powerhouse consoles, but only one has Xbox Game Pass.

 Ultimately, both machines are the most powerful gaming consoles.
 The Series X is a simpler, more versatile proposition with amazing backward compatibility support and an ace in the hole in Xbox Game Pass.
-The PS5 lacks a compelling subscription service but comes out swinging early with innovative hardware and two immediate exclusive hits.
+The PS5′ own subscription service PS Plus Extra/Premium is underwhelming but it has more innovative hardware and more exclusive hits.

 Those after a slice of next-gen gaming without the high price should also consider the $299 Xbox Series S. It doesn’t have a disc drive and caps out at 1440p resolution, but it’s the cheapest and simplest gateway to Xbox Game Pass and 120fps gaming.